Ready in just 15 minutes, these tasty and crispy sweetcorn fritters are perfect for a quick lunch/dinner or appetizer!

 I'm Italian, so for me, it's extra-virgin olive oil all the way.

 I use it as an ingredient for the fritters, and also for gently frying them in the pan.
 You can, of course, use vegetable oil if you like, the difference is very subtle.

 I said it before and I'll say it again, these easy fritters taste absolutely incredible.

 But they taste even better when paired with a flavorful and super easy yogurt dip.

-This yogurt dip is my go-to sauce when it comes to fritters.
+This yogurt dip is my go-to sauce.
 It's refreshing, slightly spicy, citrusy and best of all, it takes 2 minutes to make!

 All you need is Greek yogurt, finely chopped red chili pepper & cilantro, lime zest and juice.